 As stated above, the Torah requires that a husband fulfill his wife’s need for intimacy.
 Exodus 21:10 lists marital intimacy as one of three basic things that a husband must provide to his wife (the other two are food and clothing).
 And the Talmud provides a detailed schedule for men’s conjugal duties, organized by profession.
-While a man of independent means is obliged to sleep with his wife every day, a camel driver is only obligated once in thirty days, and a sailor once in six months.
+While a man of independent means is obliged to sleep with his wife every day, a camel driver is obligated only once in 30 days, and a sailor once in six months.
 That being said, a woman is allowed to reject her husband’s sexual advances, and Judaism forbids a man from pressuring his wife sexually.

 There are a number of prohibited sexual relationships according to Judaism.
 Leviticus 18:6-24 details three classes of forbidden sexual activity: familial relationships, adultery and bestiality.
 The familial relationships are broken down into longer lists of prohibitions from the Bible and the Rabbis.

 Rape is discussed in the Torah and in Jewish law and is condemned unequivocably.
 In Deuteronomy 22:28-29, the verse states: